roc-lang/rbt/docs/adrs/005-jobs.md

 We want to be able to specify builds in Roc (I mean, it's right there in the name!)

 To do that, we need to have a good idea about the kinds of data we're working with and how they relate to one another.
-This ADR specifies the first of three basic data shapes, the job (the others are tools and caches.)

 ## Jobs